-Canada is one of the largest agricultural producers and wealthiest countries in the world, yet four million Canadians, among them 1.15 million children, have trouble meeting their food needs.
+Canada is one the largest agricultural producers and wealthiest countries in the world, yet four million Canadians, among them 1.15 million children, have trouble meeting their food needs.
 This problem is far worse in northern and remote communities, where, in Nunavut, for example, two thirds of children are food insecure.
-Food insecurity takes a substantial toll on physical and mental health, engendering significant costs to the healthcare system.
+Food insecurity takes a substantial toll on physical and mental health, engendering significant costs to the health care system.

-Food is a basic human right, and we all have the right to feed ourselves, our families and our communities in dignity.
-The federal government has an international legal obligation to ensure the full realization of the right to food for all those living in Canada, in light of its engagement to respect (to not infringe upon), protect (prevent third parties from infringing upon), and realize (put in place programs) this right when it ratified the International Covenant on Economic, Social and Cultural Rights in 1976.
+Food is a human right, and we all have the right to feed ourselves, our families and our communities in dignity.
+The federal government has an international legal obligation to ensure the full realization of the right to food for all those living in Canada.
 As was indicated by former UN Special Rapporteur on the Right to Food Olivier de Schutter during his 2012 mission to Canada, we have the capacity to ensure domestic access to nutritious and culturally desirable food for all and achieve zero hunger.
 We need the right laws, policies and programs to make it happen.
-The UN's top recommendation was either a comprehensive law or a Right to Food Strategy, which the national food policy should embrace.
+The UN's top recommendation was a Right to Food Strategy, which the national food policy should embrace.